Samuel Mensiro

-Samuel Mensiro (born 19 May 1989) is a Ghanaian footballer who plays for Östersunds FK as a defender.
+Samuel Mensiro (born 19 May 1989) is a Ghanaian footballer who plays as a defender.

 Formerly known as Samuel Mensah, he changed his surname to Mensiro in 2016.

 Club career

 England

 Born in Labadi, Ghana and growing up in the capital city of Ghana, Mensiro began playing football when he was six years old and after joining Right to Dream Academy and Sporting Club Accra, he moved out his parents’ house to pursue his opportunity.
 He then moved to England as part a scholarship to attend Hartpury College in Hartpury, Gloucestershire.
 He combined his time there with playing in the English lower leagues, where he started his career at Ledbury Town and quickly make an impact for the side, making 24 appearances for the side.
 Prior to the move, Mensiro was linked to Premier League clubs, who were interested in signing him but failed to move because of the work permit issues.

 It was reported on 5 August 2009 that Mensiro joined Forest Green Rovers.
 Shortly after the move, it was announced that Mensiro was given an all clear to play the club despite being on the student visa at the time.
 However, after making no appearances for the side, he joined Evesham United.
 Despite suffering injuries, Mensiro went on to make over 30 appearances for Evesham United.
 At the end of the 2010–11 season, Mensiro was offered a new contract by the club.